quozd/awesome-dotnet/README.md

 * [Msgpack-Cli](https://github.com/msgpack/msgpack-cli) - MessagePack implementation for Common Language Infrastructure
 * [Jil](https://github.com/kevin-montrose/Jil) - Fast .NET JSON Serializer, built on Sigil (used by StackOverflow)
 * [ProtoBuf](https://github.com/hultqvist/ProtoBuf) - Generate C# code for protocol buffer serialization from a .proto specification.

+## Server

+* [XSP](https://github.com/mono/xsp) - Mono's ASP.NET hosting server.
+This module includes an Apache Module, a FastCGI module that can be hooked to other web servers as well as a standalone server used for testing (similar to Microsoft's Cassini)

 ## State machines